By Dorene J. Stamper

 “Yes, we are,” said Serenity.

-Both girls giggled with excitement as not only Auntie embraced them, however, all the members came over to welcome them into the Society of Time Travelers.
+Both girls giggled with excitement as not only Auntie embraced them, however, all the members came over to welcome them into the Society.

-“Yes, ma’am,” Jeanetta Lynn said as they both followed her to the window overlooking Auntie’s garden.
+“Yes, ma’am,” Jeanetta Lynn said as they both walked to the window overlooking Auntie’s garden.

 “What is it that you see out the window?”
 Lady Martha asked of Serenity.